-celebrate when all these groups come together and it ning in the spring, Quffa works," Jennings said.
+"The community should celebrate when all these groups come together and it works," Jennings said.
 "It's amazing.
 But we're not done."

-Barbara Friday, president of Friends of Larkspur Library, said, "We couldn't be true."
+Barbara Friday, president of Friends of Larkspur Library, said, "We couldn't be happier.
+It's a dream come true."

-This is the second state grant awarded to the city for its library project this year. providing innovative, mod-Because development on Levine, whose district in- this significant investment pare the project site and install infrastructure.
+This is the second state grant awarded to the city for its library project this year.
+Assemblymember Marc Levine, whose district includes Marin County, secured \$1 million earlier this year that will be used to prepare the project site and install infrastructure.